Partitions in Space

 A common use case for a partition could be the humanities building in a university or an office space located within a larger building that contains multiple office spaces rented by different companies.

-Operators who have access to these partitions can only manage the items belonging to them (such as specific access points, users, user access levels, etc.) depending on the partition permissions set by the operator with admin rights (admin operator).
+Operators who have access to these partitions can only manage the items belonging to them (such as specific access points, users, user access levels, among others) depending on the partition permissions set by the operator with admin rights (admin operator).
 See Creating operator groups for more information about the permissions for partitions.
 Operators who do not have access to a partition cannot manage the items belonging to it.

 The partitions functionality is license-dependent.
 See Registering and licensing Space for more information.